-They may even save you from having to face that “what ifs” question.
+They may even save you from facing that “what ifs” question.

 You answer the email, and the words begin to pour out of you.

-When writing a blog post, you should always get the first draft done in one sitting.
+When writing a blog post, you should always complete the first draft in one sitting.
 This is because you’ll get the ideas out of your head and onto the paper, and it’s easier to edit when you’re not writing.

-Doing it in this way saves you time and removes any distractions, and makes perfect sense.
-Now, how do we actually write?
+Doing it saves you time, removes distractions, and makes perfect sense.
+Now, how do we write?

 Here are the three essential parts of writing: Brainstorming:

-This includes everything that comes after the words “I want to write.”
+This includes everything after the words “I want to write.”
 “Try this,” “Skip this,” “Sounds interesting.”

-Essentially, it includes the things you think up while you’re sitting on the couch sifting through the news or brainstorming.
+It includes the things you think up while sitting on the couch sifting through the news or brainstorming.

 Writing: This consists of the actual words that you write.
-In this section, you’re determining how you will structure the terms and construct your paragraphs.
+In this section, you determine how you will structure the terms and construct your paragraphs.

 Editing: This is the final section where you revise your draft and get ready for the next round of editing.